jsheperd/ajax_bus/README.md

 ```

-The controller receives only good or bad returns.
+The controller receives only 'success' or 'error' returns.
 No need to handle different cases on the controller level.
-If the return is success, then the controller allowed to use it, but if it is error, then it has the error message for the user.
+If the return is 'success', then the controller allowed to use it, but if it is 'error', then it has the error message for the user.
 The server side PHP also can send error messages to the frontend.